top of page

 Recent Developments in Employment Law

-6 CLE / 1 - Tuesday, December 16
+6 CLE / 1 - On Demand Seminar

 The past eighteen months have delivered a rapid-fire series of transformative rulings, legislative shifts, and cultural flashpoints that have fundamentally reshaped how employers hire, manage, discipline, and part ways with their workforces.
 From the Supreme Court’s blockbuster employment decisions redefining standards for religious accommodations, Title VII protections, and the scope of arbitration agreements, to the escalating tension between employee social-media speech and workplace civility rules; from the sharpened focus on causation and temporal proximity in retaliation claims, to the patchwork of new state restrictions on non-compete clauses and the post-SFFA v.
 Harvard debate over whether corporate DEI initiatives can survive heightened scrutiny—this program will examine the cases, statutes, and enforcement trends that demand your immediate attention.
 Whether you advise employers or represent employees, the rules of the game have changed, and this seminar will equip you with the practical insights you need to navigate them confidently.